Inference with Mondrian Random Forests: Setup

 \end{assumption}

 Some comments are in order surrounding Assumption~\ref{ass:data}.
-The requirement that the covariate density $f(x)$ be strictly positive on all of $[0,1]^d$ may seem strong, particularly when $d$ is moderately large.
-However, since our theory is presented pointwise in $x$, it is sufficient for this to hold only on some neighborhood of $x$.
+The requirement that the covariate density $f(x)$ should be strictly positive on all of $[0,1]^d$ may seem restrictive, particularly when $d$ is moderately large.
+However, since our theory is presented pointwise in the design point $x$, it is sufficient for this condition to hold only on some neighborhood of $x$.
 To see this, note that continuity implies the density is positive on some hypercube containing $x$.
-Upon rescaling the covariates, we can map this hypercube onto $[0,1]^d$.
-The same argument of course holds for the H{\"o}lder smoothness assumptions and the upper and lower bounds on the conditional variance function.
+Upon rescaling the covariates, this hypercube can be mapped onto $[0,1]^d$.
+The same argument holds for the H{\"o}lder smoothness assumptions, and for the upper and lower bounds on the conditional variance function.

+The parameter $\beta$ represents the effective degree of smoothness which is captured by the (suitably debiased) Mondrian random forest.
+Its definition is motivated as follows: firstly, we take $\beta \leq \betamu$ in order to compare our rates of convergence with classical results for $\beta$-H\"older regression functions.
+Secondly, due to the presence of design bias, we require in our analysis that the density function $f(x)$ should also be smooth (though not necessarily as smooth as $\mu$), imposing $\beta \leq \betaf + 1$.
+Our proofs characterize the roles of each of the smoothness parameters $\betamu$, $\betaf$ and $\betasigma$ precisely, though our main results depend only on $\beta$.
+By allowing for $\beta_f < 1$, we strictly generalize the Lipschitz density assumption of \citet[Theorem~3]{mourtada2020minimax}.